Mark Phooi: Designpreneur

-In 2007, Mark was also selected as one of the finalists in Singapore's top design accolade – the President's Design Award.
+In 2007, Phooi was also selected as one of the finalists in Singapore's top design accolade – the President's Design Award.

-Principal
+Education

-In 2006, Mark founded First Media Design School (FMDS), a boutique private design institution that offers diploma, advanced diploma and degree programs in the areas Graphic design, Multimedia and Fashion design.
+In 2006, Phooi founded First Media Design School (FMDS), a boutique private design institution that offers diploma, advanced diploma and degree programs in the areas Graphic design, Multimedia and Fashion design.
 Its Bachelor's degree program is conferred by the University of the West of England(UWE).

 The institution's mission statement specifies that FMDS strives to cultivate a new generation of 'whole brain' trained, industry-ready designers who possess both creative and commercial cognitive abilities, through its holistic design thinking and design management teaching system.
 Its teaching methodology is partly derived from the Herrmann Brain Dominance Instrument system.

 The students enrolled in FMDS consist of a mixture of local and international students, mostly from Indonesia and China.
 FMDS equips career starters and career switchers with the necessary skills to go from mere practitioner to business-owner.
-In an interview in 2006, when Mark was asked about how he envisions FMDS to be different from other design schools in Singapore, he said:
+In an interview in 2006, when Phooi was asked about how he envisions FMDS to be different from other design schools in Singapore, he said:

 We will differentiate ourselves by developing designers to become design managers.
 This is what is lacking in the industry today.
 There are many designers but not enough creative managers.
 We have thousands of graduates every year with few job opportunities.
 Not only will we create enterprising graduates, but we will also offer them jobs in our companies.